Apartment Crime Motivation understanding is key to designing a security plan.

 Apartment Crime Motivation Factor: The Reward

-The reward is the perceived benefit obtained upon successful completion of the crime.
+The reward is the perceived benefit obtained upon the successful completion of the crime.
 A good apartment security plan will address this concept by using crime prevention measures that will increase the perpetrator’s perception of being caught (risk) while diminishing the perceived value of their target (reward).

 Apartment Crime Motivation: Size Matters